EOA-Blockchain-Labs/ethereumonarm/fpm-package-builder/README.rst

 	 $ cd ethereumonarm/fpm-package-builder

-3. Just tipe make to create all the deb packages
+3. Just type make to create all the deb packages

     $ make